The Bicycle Man: Part 1

+Part 2

-Arnold then realizes the possibility of his father smelling wine on his breath, so Horton offers the boys gum and breath mints to hide the scent.
-Then the shop bell rings, indicating that another customer has arrived.
-When Mr. Horton sees Phillip has entered the shop, he instructs the boys to keep it down as he goes to the front.
-When Arnold sees his father is in the shop, he and Dudley leave because they could get in trouble.
-Once Phillip leaves, Mr. Horton locks up the shop and sees that the boys have left.
+Arnold then realizes the possibility of Phillip smelling wine on his breath, so Mr. Horton offers Arnold and Dudley gum and breath mints to hide the scent.
+When Phillip arrives at the shop to pay for Arnold’s bicycle, Arnold and Dudley, realizing they could easily get into trouble, escape through the back door.
 At the Drummond home, Kimberly and Willis notice the smell.
-Arnold admits to drinking alcohol, but lies that it was Dudley's father Ted that offered a couple of sips.
+Arnold admits to drinking alcohol, but lies that Dudley's father let him have a few sips for a special occasion.
 The siblings agree to keep it a secret from Phillip.
-Arnold and Dudley go to the shop again the next day, Arnold admitting to Horton that he feels funny about having the secret meetings.
-However, Horton's showing of a Fritz the Cat-esque adult cartoon Murphy the Mouse, while gaining Dudley's attention, also bothers Arnold to the point where he leaves the shop; this leaves Dudley and Horton to play a game of "Neptune: King of the Sea" alone.
+Arnold and Dudley go to the shop again the next day, Arnold admitting to Mr. Horton that he feels funny about having the secret meetings, even being unsure of watching some cartoons Mr. Horton got for them to watch.
+However, Mr. Horton's offer of Boston cream pie gets Arnold to stay, until a showing of a Fritz the Cat-esque adult cartoon Murphy the Mouse, while gaining Dudley's attention, also bothers Arnold to the point where he leaves the shop; this leaves Dudley and Horton to play a game of "Neptune: King of the Sea" alone.

-Arnold returns home, just after Phillip learns from Ted about Dudley's drinking, forcing Willis and Kimberly to tell them about Arnold getting involved.
-This forces Arnold to confess, especially as a result of being bothered by the cartoon, that Mr. Horton offered him the wine and pizza, along with the other graphic content he showed Arnold and Dudley.
+Arnold returns home, just after Phillip learns from Ted about Dudley's drinking, forcing Willis and Kimberly to tell them about Arnold's drinking.
+This forces Arnold to confess, especially as a result of being bothered by the cartoon, that Mr. Horton gave him the wine and pizza, along with the other graphic content he showed Arnold and Dudley.
 This, plus revealing that Dudley is still at the shop, triggers Phillip into action, calling the police to raid the place and to arrest Mr. Horton.
-Phillip, Ted, and Police Det.
-Simpson go and find Dudley in the bathroom, feeling dizzy after Horton offered him a pill that would make him "feel good".
-He also confesses to the three that Horton tried to touch him and admits to feeling scared.
-At the Drummonds', Det.
-Simpson tells the siblings that Dudley will come out of this experience just fine, and informs them about child molesters.
-Phillip tells Arnold he can still have the bicycle and the radio for his birthday, and the two hug as the episode ends.
+Phillip, Ted, and Police Detective Simpson go and find Dudley in the bathroom, feeling dizzy after Mr. Horton offered him a pill that would make him "feel good".
+He also confesses to the three that Mr. Horton tried to touch him and admits to feeling scared.
+Ted reassures Dudley that it is not his fault for the situation, and will not be punished, and takes him home.
+At the Drummonds', Simpson tells the siblings that Dudley will come out of this experience just fine.
+He also mentions that he and the police found considerable evidence against Mr. Horton in the raid, including his graphic photos and the cartoons.
+Phillip and Simpson discuss other "red flags" to search for in pedophiles, and Phillip assures Arnold he will still get the bicycle and the radio for his birthday, and the two hug as the episode ends.

-In a voiceover, Bain instructs viewers to contact law enforcement or social service agencies if there is suspicion of child sex abuse.
+In a voiceover, Conrad Bain instructs viewers to contact law enforcement or social service agencies if there is suspicion of child sexual abuse.